torvalds/linux/Documentation/networking/device_drivers/intel/ixgb.rst

 Channel Bonding documentation can be found in the Linux kernel source:
 /Documentation/networking/bonding.txt

-The driver information previously displayed in the /proc filesystem is not supported in this release.
+The driver information previously displayed in the /proc filesystem is yest supported in this release.
 Alternatively, you can use ethtool (version 1.6 or later), lspci, and iproute2 to obtain the same information.